happyteamio/website/content/blog/how-to-build-karma-slack-bot-in-elixir.md

 type: post
 ---

 What constant feedback, working remotely and self-improvement have in common?
-These are the values we believe in HappyTeam.
+These are the values we hold at Happy Team.
 Few years ago, when we were using HipChat for async communication, we discovered a nice bot called [karma](https://bitbucket.org/atlassianlabs/ac-koa-hipchat-karma).
-It was a cool add-on to our feedback, allowing us to give each other "karma points".
+It was a cool add-on to our feedback practices, allowing us to give each other "karma points".
 These points could be later used while voting on Sprint MVP for instance ([See mihcall's blog post for more details about Sprint MVP](http://blog.mihcall.com/2014/12/21/A-recipe-for-a-happy-software-development-team/)).
-After we moved to Slack, which doesn't have anything similar out-of-the box, we missed this feature.
+When we moved to Slack, which doesn't have anything similar out-of-the box, we missed this feature.
 There were few third party plugins (both proprietary and open source) but most of them had some drawbacks.
 I thought that this might be a great opportunity to write such bot by myself in a language that I'd been learning for some time and felt very enthusiastic about.
 This language was Elixir.
 I chose it because it was something outside my everyday .NET world, something fresh, multiplatform, functional.

 In this post I'll show how to build a Slack bot in Elixir.
 For readers who are starting their adventure with Elixir I explained some of the constructs and provided links to appropriate Elixir's guide pages.